sharmalab/bindaas/README.md

 ## Citing Bindaas
 If you use Bindaas in your research, please cite the below paper:

 * Kathiravelu, P., Saghar, Y.N., Aggarwal, T., and Sharma, A. **Data Services with Bindaas: RESTful Interfaces for Diverse Data Sources**.
-In *The IEEE International Conference on Big Data (BigData’19)*.
-6 pages.
+In *The IEEE International Conference on Big Data (BigData’19)*. pp. 457 - 462.
 Dec.
 2019.